Last Updated on August 3, 2022 by Jeremy

-We'll take every chance we can get to sit out on the patio, and especially love combining it with a pre-game drink before heading to PNC Park or Heinz Field.
+We'll take every chance we can get to sit out on the patio, and especially love combining it with a pre-game drink before heading to PNC Park or Acrisure Stadium (formerly Heinz Field).
 Better beer, cheaper prices, and a great ambiance?
 It is hard to ever want to drink inside the stadiums again when Southern Tier is an option.

 But if I am to be quite honest, you don't have to be going to a game to enjoy Southern Tier's beer garden.
 When the sun is shining and the temperatures are warm, we're always up for a trip to the beer garden.